circlefin/malachite/specs/english/synchronization/README.md

 - Consensus, client and server run in parallel on a node
 - The client observes the height of its local consensus instance
 - The server regularly announces the height of its local consensus instance to the network
-- When a client observes that the local height is smaller than a remote height, it requests a missing height: the commit (a certificate consisting of 2f+1 precommit messages) and the committed block (proposal)
+- When a client observes that the local height is smaller than a remote height, it requests a missing height: the commit (a certificate consisting of 2f+1 Precommit messages) and the committed block (proposal)
 - When a server receives such a request, it obtains the required information from the local block store, and sends it to the client
 - When a client receives a response (certificate or proposal or both), it delivers this information to the consensus logic
 - The consensus logic (driver) handles this incoming information in the same way as it would handle it if it came from "normal" consensus operation.